dronus/VisSynthWeb/README.md

 ## Usage

 - Open the remote interface ui.html.
-- The upper list consist of "chains", one of them is running at a time.
-Click on their title to make another one active.
-The chains may be reordered by dragging on their title.
+- The left list consist of "chains", one of them is running at a time.
+Click on them to make another one active.
+The chains may be reordered by dragging them.
 A chain may be deleted by dragging it out of the vertical chain list.
+- The second panel show the current chain.
-- The lower list contains effect modules, that can be added to any chain by dragging them into certain position in the chain.
+- The third list contains effect modules, that can be added to the chain by dragging them into certain position in the chain.
 The chained effects can be reordered by dragging them to a new position inside the chain.
 An effect is removed of the chain by dragging it out of the chain.
 - An effect can clicked to reveal sliders that allow adjustment of its parameters.
 The sliders are sporting a large range of numbers, and a finer grained control near the middle.
 - Any parameter can be animated by adding an oscilator OSC or audio beat analyser BEAT using the buttons next to the slider.
 OSC and BEAT add new sliders, and can be removed again with the respective buttons.
 - An OSC makes the value going up and down repeatedly.
 Four new parameters can be adjusted: